datastax/python-driver/docs/cqlengine/queryset.rst

 Default TTL and Per Query TTL
 =============================

 Model default TTL now relies on the *default_time_to_live* feature, introduced in Cassandra 2.0.
-It is not handled anymore in the CQLEngine Model (cassandra-driver >=3.6).
+It is not handled anymore in the CQLEngine Model (scylla-driver >=3.6).
 You can set the default TTL of a table like this:

 Example: